-There are many ways that EDI software can lead to reduced overhead and cost savings that benefit an enterprise.
+There are many ways that EDI capability can lead to reduced overhead and cost savings that benefit an enterprise.
 Using EDI reduces data errors which often lead to chargebacks, a fee that a supplier receives from a customer for common manual mistakes, such as late or partial shipments.
-EDI also drastically quickens the time it takes for order-to-shipment.
+EDI visibility also drastically quickens the time it takes for order-to-shipment.

 Today’s modern EDI software is designed to secure an enterprise by limiting access to those users who are actually authorized and equipped with archive tracking and audit trail capabilities.
-There are also protocols in place for companies to securely transfer data between other companies that are set to maintain compliance and standards across multiple industries and countries.
+There are also protocols in place for companies to securely transfer data between other companies that are set to maintain EDI compliance and standards across multiple industries and countries.

 How to Get Started